What are Product Costs?

 - $500 for factory rent and utilities

-Product costs are costs necessary to manufacture a product while period costs are non-manufacturing costs that are expensed within the period incurred.
+Product costs are costs necessary to manufacture a product, while period costs are non-manufacturing costs that are expensed within an accounting period.

 |Product Costs||Period Costs|

 |Definition||Costs incurred to manufacture a product||Costs that are not incurred to manufacture a product and, therefore, cannot be assigned to the product|